jyxia/xplayer.js/README.md

 Dependencies: Bootstrap3.0+, jQuery, jQuery UI, popcorn.js

 Here is how to use the xplayer.js.
+A demo can be found here: http://jyxia.github.io/xplayer/

 Step 1: Files to include
 ```HTML